Abhinav281203/quick-search/README.md

 # perplexity-imitate

 A Python application designed to replicate the functionality of a perplexity's search engine.
 Upon receiving a query from the user, it scours the internet for top articles.
-It selects the most relevant ones and compiles a comprehensive summary utilizing the OPENAI API.
+It selects the most relevant ones and compiles a comprehensive summary.
 Moreover, employing the YAKE algorithm, the application extracts crucial keywords from the summary, helping in the creation of a new context.
 This enhanced context is then utilized for further searches, giving suggested articles to the user's query.

 ### Yake